sparkflows/sparkflows-docs/docs/user-guide/data-preparation/castdatatype.rst

 Cast To Single Type
 ----------------------------------------

-Below is a sample workflow which contains Cast To Single Type processor in Fire Insights.
+Below is a sample workflow which contains Cast To Single Type processor in Sparkflows.
 It demonstrates the usage of Cast To Single Type node to cast selected columns to single datatypes.

 It does the following processing of data: